The Leadership Practice You Think Is Selfish (But Actually Isn't)

 Self-advocacy.

-Here's what may actually be happening without self-advocating: nearly half your team doesn't know what you expect from them,* you don’t really trust them, and you're working longer hours trying to fill the gaps.
+Here's what may actually be happening without self-advocating: nearly half your team doesn't know what you expect from them,* you work longer hours trying to fill the gaps and make all the decisions.
 The missing piece isn't more effort—it's speaking up on your own behalf.

 The Self-Advocacy Paradox

-• You feel obligated to say yes to “do you have a minute?”
+You feel constantly interrupted and obligated to say yes to “do you have a minute?”

 When leaders don't self-advocate, everyone suffers.

 Your optimal working conditions.
+What type of work energizes versus drains you?
 When do you do your best thinking?
-How do you prefer to receive information?
-What type of work energizes versus drains you?

 Your boundaries.
-What work aligns with your highest value?
-What tasks could others handle?
-Where do you need to say no to say yes to what matters most?
+What work aligns with your strengths and values?
+Where do you need to say no in order to say yes to what matters most?

 This isn't about being high-maintenance.
 It's about understanding how you best operate so you can communicate your needs clearly.